[Photograph courtesy of Susan ANDERSON; annotated on the back - "Rev John Eustace GILES."

 a.
 John McKellar GILES.

 b.
-Arthur McKellar GILES, 4th Battalion, 1st A.I.F., & killed at Gallipoli.
+Arthur McKellar GILES, 4th Battalion, 1st A.I.F., and killed at Gallipoli.

 c.
 Marjory McKellar GILES, wife of Wallace CHISHOLM, then of Norman PRENDERGAST.